Jenith2000/Machine-Learning-and-AI/README.md

 # Overview

-This project was completed for the BBIM708 / GDDA708 Machine Learning and AI course at New Zealand Skills and Education College (NZSE).
+This project was completed for the (BBIM GDDA 708_Assessment-v1.3-1) Machine Learning and AI course at New Zealand Skills and Education College (NZSE).

 The objective was to evaluate machine learning algorithms on real-world datasets and improve their performance using hyperparameter tuning techniques such as Grid Search, Random Search, and 5-Fold Cross-Validation.